 Built-in Transmit/Receive (T/R) switching with termination and protection of the Tx power stage

-Power and SWR monitoring with automatic trip on high SWR
+Power and SWR monitoring with an automatic trip on high SWR

 An internal low-noise RF preamplifier to provide additional receive signal gain if needed

-Touchscreen graphical interface for configuration and operating the system
+Touchscreen graphical interface for configuration and operating the station

 Recording of both sides of on-air video QSOs to an attached PC

-To achieve these goals, I decided to build a Raspberry Pi 2 based Linux controller of my ATV Transceiver and to package all of the ATV components and video switching/conversion gear needed in a small rack mount enclosure.
+To achieve these goals, I decided to build a Raspberry Pi 2-based Linux controller for my ATV Transceiver and to package all of the ATV components and video switching/conversion gear needed in a small rack mount enclosure.
 Many of the components in the system communicate with each other over an Ethernet LAN and the transceiver is networked to computers and other devices via an external Ethernet connection.
 More on the details of the Transceiver design to come in a future article.

 Skip and I recently produced a short video to demonstrate how Fast Scan Digital ATV works and to show the quality that these systems are capable of producing.
 Our project is still a work in progress and I expect that we will continue to learn as we perform more tests and continue the development of our systems.
 I plan to post additional articles here to share the details of our designs and learnings from our on-air testing as we proceed.